charleslow/charleslow.github.io/notebook/src/gradient_boosting.md

 1. Cast numeric values into `np.float32` to save data space
 2. Keep `num_leaves <= 100` (or some reasonable number)
 3. If feature dimension is large (e.g. `M >= 1000`), try `colsample_bytree = 0.1`, although this might not help too much if the bottleneck is during bin histogram construction (rather than the actual training)
-4. If number of rows and features are both large (e.g. `N >= 1_000_000` and `M >= 100`) then the data itself is taking up a lot of memory.
+4. If number of rows and features are both large (e.g. `N >= 1_000_000` and `M >= 1000`, i.e. `>= 4 GB`) then the data itself is taking up a lot of memory.
 It would be worthwhile to put the data on disk and use `lgb.Dataset` by providing the file path as the data argument instead.
 Then, we should set `two_round=True` for the train method params.
 The [explanation](https://github.com/microsoft/LightGBM/issues/1138#issuecomment-353857567) for two round is rather unclear, but it should help with memory when `Dataset` is loading from disk (rather than from a `numpy.array` in memory).
 For this option, I had some trouble getting it to work with categorical columns.

 For more details can refer to the experiments below.